 city of creative resistance.

-so what did i do? i conducted a lot of interviews, with artists, activists, and residentes and as i said earlier i strategically built my own photographic archive. in my time in athens – 2 months at the beginning of 2013 – i took more than 1000 pictures of which i selected 850 for scientific analysis. those 850 photos were geotagged and scientifically coded acoording to their location, form and technique as well as some more symbolic elements like gasmasks or a euro sign. i eventually identified 3 so called aesthetics of crisis, ways of representing and dealing with the crisis. the first was direct engagements with the crisis and its institutions – the smallest group with 36 out of 850 photos – representations of the crisis as an everyday reality – almost 250 – and political works, potraits of activists, protest scenes as well as political slogans – 316 of 850. and here my codes helped me to analyze in a more complex manner. for example i figured out that for direct engagements with the crisis, symbolic elements like the euro sign or the logos of institutions play a much bigger role. in works dealing with the crisis as an everyday reality the scientific techniques tend to be much more personal. for example we find a lot of paste-ups which means a painting or drawing is made on paper and then glued to the wall. of course that is a different way of putting yourself in public space than cutting a message into a stencil and copy-pasting it all over town. lastly political works have a much more meaningful relationship with space. you find them most densely along classic protest and demonstration routes and in neighborhoods that activists social movements call their homes. eventually, you can follow those works to the significant spaces and places of the crisis.
+So what did I do, exactly?
+I conducted a lot of interviews, with artists, activists, and residents and, as I mentioned earlier, started strategically building my own photographic archive.
+During my time in Athens—3 months at the beginning of 2013—I took more than 1000 pictures of which I selected 850 for analysis.
+Those 850 photos were geotagged and scientifically coded according to their location, form and technique as well as certain common symbolic elements, such as gas masks or the Euro sign.
+I eventually identified 3 so-called aesthetics of crisis, ways of representing and dealing with the crisis.
+The first was direct engagements with the crisis and its institutions—the smallest group with 36 out of 850 photos—the second representations of the crisis as an everyday reality—almost 250—and third political works, such as portraits of activists, protest scenes and political slogans—316 of 850.
+My codes helped me analyze these photo clusters in a more complex manner.
+For example I figured out that in artworks directly engaging with the crisis and its institutions, there is an emphasis on standardized symbolic elements like the euro sign or logos of institutions.
+In works dealing with the crisis as an everyday reality, artistic techniques tend to be much more personal.
+For example I found a lot of paste-ups, a painting or drawing made on paper and then glued to the wall, suggesting a more personal engagement with public space.
+Finally, political pieces have a much more meaningful relationship with their respective spatial context.
+You can find them most densely distributed along classic protest and demonstration routes and in neighborhoods that activists social movements call their homes.
+Eventually, you can follow those marks and interventions to the significant spaces and places of the crisis.